Skip to main content

 EOF

-Once all the resources have been created by the Jaeger operator, we will have a Service under my-open-telemetry-collector.jaeger.svc.cluster.local.
-The Jaeger Query UI will be reachable at the following address:
+After creation of Jaeger Operator resources, you have a Service under my-open-telemetry-collector.jaeger.svc.cluster.local.
+The Jaeger Query UI is reachable at the following address:

 echo http://`minikube ip`